ALZEE23/ALZEE23.github.io/software-architecture/README.md

-# Software Architecture & Technology
+# Software Architecture and Technology